-Marinated Baked Chicken Tenderloins: lean, tender, easy to cook and always so tasty.
+Marinated Baked Chicken Tenderloins are super easy to make, so tender and are one of those recipes that kids and adults love.
+This healthier version is baked in the oven and it’s so incredibly delicious.
 The chicken marinade ingredients are simple with the minimal prep.
-Serve these with Rice, Mashed Potatoes and a salad on a side to turn this simple recipe into a fancy meal!
+Serve these with your choice of Rice, Mashed Potatoes, noodles, salad, steamed veggies and more to turn this simple recipe into a fancy meal!

 This post may contain affiliate links.
 Read my disclosure policy.